-3.23 It is a statutory requirement that any adjustment be calculated annually and the committee cannot choose to ignore this decision.
+3.23 It is a statutory requirement that any adjustment be calculated annually and the committee cannot choose to take no action in relation to this decision.

 4. PREFERRED OPTION AND REASONS FOR RECOMMENDATIONS

 Tax Base

 4.1 The recommended option is Option 1 (as detailed in paragraph 3.4 above) as this calculation is based on current known data and collection rates.